 What if we tell you that there is a whole different section of trading where only the elites of the trading realm reside.
 It is not that a newbie cannot enter it; they will mostly lose their money on that platform.

-The name of this platform is Over The Market or OTC.
+The name of these trading assets is Over The Counter or OTC.
 It is not that popular among new traders, but it surely gets some popularity among the advanced level traders.
 Most traders switch to OTC when they are not getting the desired prices for their assets through the listings.

 Thus many traders are seen to move to OTC to get their desired deals.
 Thus, this article will discuss the basic definition and the risk involved in dealing with OTC.
 This will allow you to make a conscious decision about whether you want to trade here or not.